roocs/roocs-utils/README.rst

 The module ``roocs_utils.catalog_maker`` provides tools for writing data catalogs of the known data holdings in a csv format, described by a YAML file.

 For each project in ``roocs_utils/etc/roocs.ini`` there are options to set the file paths for the inputs and outputs of this catalog maker.
 A list of datasets to include needs to be provided.
 The path to this list for each project can be set in ``roocs_utils/etc/roocs.ini``.
-The datasets in this list must be what you want in the `ds_id` column of the csv file.
+The datasets in this list must be what you want in the ``ds_id`` column of the csv file.

 The data catalog is created using a database backend to store the results of the scans, from which the csv and YAML files will be created.
-For this, a posgresql database is required.
-Once you have a database, you need to export an environment variable called $ABCUNIT_DB_SETTINGS:
+For this, a postgresql database is required.
+Once you have a database, you need to export an environment variable called ``$ABCUNIT_DB_SETTINGS``:

 .. code-block::

     $ export ABCUNIT_DB_SETTINGS="dbname=<name> user=<user> host=<host> password=<pwd>"

-The table created will be named after the porject you are creating a catalog for in the format <project_name>_catalog_results e.g. c3s_cmip6_catalog_results
+The table created will be named after the project you are creating a catalog for in the format ``<project_name>_catalog_results`` e.g. c3s_cmip6_catalog_results

-Note when using the catalog maker, the dependencies abcunit-backend and psycopg2 are required.
+Note when using the catalog maker, the dependencies ``abcunit-backend`` and ``psycopg2`` are required.
 These must be pip installed manually.

 .. code-block::